 The Rt Hon the Lord Knight of Weymouth became patron of ASDAN in January 2015.

-Lord Knight is the managing director of online learning at TES Global Ltd, where he has built an online teacher development platform.
+Lord Knight is Chief Education and External Officer at TES.
 He is a member of the House of Lords and a visiting professor at the London Knowledge Lab of the Institute of Education.

 As a minister his portfolios included rural affairs, schools, digital and employment.
 He attended weekly Cabinet from 2009-2010, before joining the Lords after the 2010 General Election.
 He is also involved in developing solar-powered digital projectors for wireless use with iPads in schools in Africa and Asia, and on malaria diagnosis using smartphones.